 There are several sources for stem cells:

-- Umbilical cord and cord blood: These cells are harvested from a new born baby.
+- Umbilical cord and cord blood: These cells are harvested from a newborn baby.
 These cells are typically not related to the patient receiving the treatment.

-- Adult stem cells: These cells can come from many tissues, including: bone marrow, fat tissue, and the linings of the nose mouth or stomach.
+- Adult stem cells: These cells can come from many tissues, including bone marrow, fat tissue, and the linings of the nose, mouth, or stomach.
 These are harvested from the person receiving the treatments.

 Innovations Medical exclusively uses adult stem cells harvested from a patient’s own fat.
 The stem cells are then processed and purified before being injected back into the patient’s body.
 The cells then naturally move to the treatment area and differentiate into the cells needed to replace or repair affected tissue.

-Insurance companies’ coverage of stem cell therapy can vary depending on several factors, such as the type of stem cell therapy, the specific medical condition being treated, and your insurance coverage.
+Insurance companies’ coverage of stem cell therapy, or regenerative medicine, can vary depending on several factors, such as the type of stem cell therapy, the specific medical condition being treated, and your insurance coverage.
 Some types of insurance may cover specific stem cell therapies deemed medically necessary, such as bone marrow transplants.
 Elective stem cell therapy is generally seen as experimental and not covered by many plans.
 However, some plans may pay for some portions of the treatment such as IV placement and joint or ligament injections.

 It is important to check with your insurance company to determine whether they cover stem cell therapy for your specific medical condition, including the type of therapy you are considering.

-What are the reasons why insurance carriers do not cover stem cell therapy?
+Why doesn’t insurance cover stem cell therapy?